 We followed Savage River Road enjoying more sites along the way, until we met up with Route 135.
 From there we continued on Route 46 (a road that is definitely not for motorcycles.
 In some places it was just a stretch of asphalt so deteriorated it was gravel) into West Virginia.
 Now, depending on whether you are in Maryland or West Virginia the North Branch Potomac River (Maryland) is also called Rudolph Jennings Lake (West Virginia).
 We left Route 46 and got onto Rudolph Jennings Road.
 To my lament, the gates to the dam and Waffle Rock were closed.
 I was sad; I really wanted to see why it was called Waffle Rock.
 There was a park that leads into the woods, and a trail down to Shaw Beach was accessible.
 I stopped and took a few more photos.

 From there we headed home.
 I fell asleep in the truck, as I always do on the rides in the car lasting more than an hour.
 My husband woke me at Yough Lake.
 I love going over the bridge and looking out at the water.
-It was the perfect ending to a very enjoyable trip.
+It was the perfect ending to a very enjoyable trip to Savage River State Forest.